haiiliin/abqpy/_sources/user/python/use-scripts/object-model.rst.txt

 - **Session**

-  Session objects are objects that are not saved between Abaqus/CAE sessions; for example, the objects that define viewports, remote queues, and user-defined views, as shown in Figure 2.
+  Session objects are objects that are not saved between Abaqus/CAE sessions; for example, the objects that define viewports, remote queues, and user-defined views, as shown in :numref:`cmd-int-model-session-nls`

+    .. _cmd-int-model-session-nls:
   .. figure:: /images/cmd-int-model-session-nls.png
       :width: 50%
       :align: center

-      Figure 2.
       The Session object model.

-  The viewports container is owned by the Session object, as shown in Figure 3.
+  The viewports container is owned by the Session object, as shown in :numref:`cmd-int-model-session-nls`.

+  .. cmd-int-model-session-nls:
   .. figure:: /images/cmd-int-model-viewport-nls.png
       :width: 50%
       :align: center

-      Figure 3.
       The Viewport object model.

 - **Mdb**

   The statement from abaqus import * creates an instance of the Mdb object called mdb.
 Mdb objects are objects that are saved in a model database and can be recovered between Abaqus/CAE sessions.
 Mdb objects include the Model object and the Job object.
-The Model object, in turn, is comprised of Part objects, Section objects, Material objects, Step objects, etc. Figure 4 shows the basic structure of the objects under the Model object.
+The Model object, in turn, is comprised of Part objects, Section objects, Material objects, Step objects, etc. :numref:`cmd-int-model-model-nls` shows the basic structure of the objects under the Model object.
 For more information, see The Model object model.

+  .. _cmd-int-model-model-nls:
   .. figure:: /images/cmd-int-model-model-nls.png
       :width: 50%
       :align: center

-      Figure 4.
       The structure of the objects under the Model object.

 - **Odb**

-  Odb objects are saved in an output database and contain both model and results data, as shown in Figure 5.
+  Odb objects are saved in an output database and contain both model and results data, as shown in :numref:`cmd-int-model-odb-nls`.

+  .. cmd-int-model-odb-nls:
   .. figure:: /images/cmd-int-model-odb-nls.png
       :width: 100%
       :align: center

-      Figure 5.
       The Odb object model.

   Most of the commands in the Abaqus Scripting Interface begin with either the Session, the Mdb, or the Odb object.
 For example,